 Everything is online so that you can get it anywhere in the world.

 What is the link to your curriculum shopping page?

 Yes.
 They are Protestant.
 When I asked this question to the creators of Tapestry, they answered with the following:

 Yes.
-Tapestry was written with a desire to offer a fair and balanced presentation of Roman Catholicism, and it is used by some Roman Catholic homeschoolers.
+Tapestry was written with a desire to offer a fair and balanced presentation of Roman Catholicism, and some Roman Catholic homeschoolers use it.